tujago/capstone/README.md

 ### Data Update Frequency
 Tables can be updated whenever a new source is identified.
 All tables should be update in an append-only mode.

+### Data Model Justification
+In the project I am using flexible schema which Cassandra database is providing.
+Data in Cassandra is modeled around specific queries.
+It is optimal solution when data engineers know what queries exactly need to be supported.
+Cassandra queries can be performed more rapidly because the database uses a single table approach, in contrary to the relational database model where data is stored in multiple tables.
+In this project we use Yelp dataset that is a snapshot of relational database.
+In order to prepare it for Cassandra I needed to denormalize 2 tables by joining them with foreign key to be able to store needed by queries data in one table instead of two.

 ### Future Design Considerations

 If the data was increased by 100x.